-Rebelené is the chosen moniker of Zelene Pineda Suchilt, a Mexican born CHí-CHí (CHilanga/CHicana) award-winning multidisciplinary artist, filmmaker and poet living in New York City.
-She works with a range of media including writing, painting, live-performance and film production.
-She is the co-director of the 15 year old multilingual Colectivo de Poetas en Nueva York and coordinates a inter-generational reading and writing workshop and Centro Corona in Queens.
+Rebelené is the chosen moniker of Zelene Pineda Suchilt, a Mexican born CHí-CHí (CHilanga/CHicana) award-winning poet and filmmaker living in New York City.
+She works with a range of media including writing, painting, performance, and film production.
+Co-director of the 15 year old multilingual Colectivo de Poetas en Nueva York, her debut poetry collection, Music for butterflies/Música para mariposas (Editorial Ultramarina 2022) available now.

-Her literary work has been published in Rogue Scholars Press, Luna Luna Magazine, Huizache: The Magazine of Latino Literature, Free Press Houston, Quiet Lunch Magazine, The Panhandler Quarterly, Librotraficante Times and MANGO Publications.
-She was VONA/Voices Writers Workshop Fellow in Political Content and has completed residencies at Doña Helen’s in 2014 Fresno, California, and Kettle Pond in 2019.
+Her literary work has been published in Punto de Partida Magazine, Cuthrat’s Puro Chicanx Writers of the 21st Century Anthology, Rogue Scholars Press, Luna Luna Magazine, Huizache: The Magazine of Latino Literature, Free Press Houston, Quiet Lunch Magazine, The Panhandler Quarterly, Librotraficante Times and MANGO Publications.
+She was a VONA/Voices Writers Workshop Fellow in 2014 and has completed residencies at Doña Helen’s in 2014 Fresno, California and most recently, Kettle Pond in 2019.

-Born in Coyoacán, Mexico City, Zelene migrated to Houston via NAFTA and studied in El Paso, Texas.
-She lived the undocumented experience for 13 years and began organizing for immigrant rights at age 16 in Houston, El Paso, TX and New York.
-She is a feminista anti-patriarcal in Abya Ayala.
+Born in Coyoacán, Mexico City, Zelene migrated to Houston via NAFTA and studied Anthropology in El Paso, Texas.
+She lived the undocumented experience for 13 years, and began organizing for immigrant rights at age 16 in Houston, El Paso, TX and New York.
+She is an anti-racist, anti-patriarcal feminista in Abya Ayala.